replicatedhq/kots.io/content/kots-cli/getting-started.md

 If you’d rather use kubectl or another workflow to deploy to your cluster, you can run kots pull to create a directory on your workstation with the Kots application

 ### kots download
-Once an application is running and has the Admin Console (kotsadm) deployed with it, you can run kots download to retreive a copy of the application manifests from the cluster, and store them in a specific directory structure on your workstation.
+Once an application is running and has the Admin Console deployed with it, you can run kots download to retreive a copy of the application manifests from the cluster, and store them in a specific directory structure on your workstation.

 ### kots upload
 If you have a copy of an application that was created with kots pull or kots download, you can upload it back to the Admin Console using the kots upload command.